Site title

 Hi, welcome to my website.

 Welcome to my corner of the internet!
 I write primarily about the books I read, as well as other topics that interest me and the occasional life update.
-I am currently teaching myself Python, and enjoy various textile arts.
+I work on a classic sailing yacht taht cruises the Mediterranean in the summers, and I wind up mentioning my work a lot.
+Not really sorry about that!
 This is a link to another page.

 Example of an image with a link to a larger version.